jcolag/entropy-arbitrage/2023-03-06-righteous.md

 * Ignore for ToC
 {:toc}

-Today, in a self-explanatory part of the world, people celebrate the [European Day of the Righteous](https://en.wikipedia.org/wiki/European_Day_of_the_Righteous), originally a memorial for the Armenian Genocide, but now more broadly honoring people who have taken stands against authoritarians or crimes against humanity.
+Today, in a self-explanatory part of the world, people celebrate the {% wiki European_Day_of_the_Righteous|European Day of the Righteous|en %}, originally a memorial for the Armenian Genocide, but now more broadly honoring people who have taken stands against authoritarians or crimes against humanity.

 ![All in blue, the European circle of stars logo to the left of the words "European Day of the Righteous"](/blog/assets/European-Day-of-the-Righteous-logo.png "I don't think that I've ever seen a holiday with its own logo")